RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Query-Based Summarization

 \subsection{Summarization Experimental Results}

-We evaluate both the KG-based and Community-based GraphRAG methods, along with the Integration strategy discussed in Section~\ref{sec:improve_qa}.
+We evaluate on vanilla RAG and GraphRAG methods, along with the Integration strategy discussed in Section~\ref{sec:improve_qa}.
 The results of Llama3.1-8B model on Query-based single document summarization and multiple document summarization are shown in Table~\ref{tab:summ_single} and Table~\ref{tab:summ_multi}, respectively.
 The results of Llama3.1-70B are shown in Appendix~\ref{app:summ_result}.
-Based on these results, we can make the following observations: \begin{enumerate}[leftmargin=*, itemsep=0pt, parsep=-1pt] \item {\bf RAG generally performs well on query-based summarization tasks}.
-This is particularly true on multi-document summarization datasets, where they are often the best method. \item {\bf KG-based GraphRAG benefit from combining triplets with their corresponding text}.
-This improves performance by incorporating more details, making predictions closer to the ground truth summaries. \item {\bf Community-based GraphRAG performs better with the Local search method}.
+Based on these results, we can make the following observations: \begin{enumerate}[leftmargin=*, itemsep=0pt, parsep=-1pt] \item {\bf RAG, RaptorRAG, and HippoRAG2 generally performs well on query-based summarization tasks}, primarily because they retrieve original text chunks that are more closely aligned with ground truth. \item {\bf KG-based GraphRAG benefit from combining triplets with their corresponding text}.
+This improves performance by incorporating more details, making predictions closer to the human-written ground truth summaries. \item {\bf Community-based GraphRAG performs better with the Local search method}.
 Local search retrieves entities, relations, and low-level communities, while the Global search method retrieves only high-level summaries.
-This demonstrates the importance of detailed information in the selected datasets. \item {\bf The Integration strategy is often comparable to RAG only performance}.
-This strategy integrates retrieved content from both RAG and Community-GraphRAG (Local), resulting in performance similar to RAG alone. \end{enumerate}
+This demonstrates the importance of detailed information in the selected datasets. \item {\bf The Integration strategy often performs comparably to RAG alone}, suggesting that simply concatenating RAG and GraphRAG evidence does not reliably improve alignment with detailed ground-truth summaries. \end{enumerate}